lightstreams-network/docs/content/getting-started/install/_index.md

 ## Run a Lightstreams node

-Initialize the node; you need to specify a --nodeid and a --network to connect to (rinkeby)
+Initialize the node; you need to specify a --nodeid and a --network to connect to (sirius)
 ```
-leth init --nodeid=1 --network=rinkeby
+leth init --nodeid=1 --network=sirius
 ```

-Run the node; you need to specify a --nodeid and a --network to connect to (rinkeby)
+Run the node; you need to specify a --nodeid and a --network to connect to (sirius)
 ```
-leth run --nodeid=1 --network=rinkeby
+leth run --nodeid=1 --network=sirius
 ```

 ## Create an account